rabit1977/nextjs-project-tutorial/README.md

-Run npm install
+Run npm install,
 <!-- Run This three commands after you get the keys from clerk, Mux, Stripe, Uploadthing, and Mongodb database -->
-In terminal run npx prisma generate
+In terminal run npx prisma generate,
-In terminal run - node scripts/seed.ts
+In terminal run - node scripts/seed.ts,
-In terminal run npx prisma db push
+In terminal run npx prisma db push,

-Go to clerk.com and create project and take the keys NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=
+Go to clerk.com and create project and take the keys, NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=
 CLERK_SECRET_KEY=